Zaki Azmi

-Tun Zaki bin Tun Azmi (زكي بن عزمي; born 12 September 1945) is a Malaysian barrister who served as the sixth Chief Justice of Malaysia.
+Zaki bin Azmi (زكي بن عزمي; born 12 September 1945) is a Malaysian barrister who served as the sixth Chief Justice of Malaysia.
 He was appointed by the Yang di-Pertuan Agong (King of Malaysia) on 21 October 2008 after his predecessor, Abdul Hamid Mohamad, retired from office.

-Zaki, who was previously a practising lawyer, was directly appointed as a Federal Court judge on 5 September 2007—a first in Malaysian judicial history.
-Zaki is the son of former Lord President of the Federal Court Mohamed Azmi Mohamed.
-He was appointed as president of the Court of Appeal in December 2007.
+Zaki, who was previously a practising lawyer, was directly appointed a Federal Court judge on 5 September 2007—a first in Malaysian judicial history.
+Zaki is the son of former Lord President of the Federal Court Azmi Mohamed.
+He was appointed president of the Court of Appeal in December 2007.

 Zaki's appointment as a Federal Court judge has been criticised by the Opposition citing his swift ascendency, presence of more senior judges, and the fact that he was a legal adviser to the United Malays National Organisation (UMNO), the major component party in the ruling coalition, just prior to his appointment as a judge.